Please select a heading to learn more:

 The first gypsy moth quarantines were enacted in 1912 in New England.
-Minnesota will be the 21st state to be completely or partially quarantined for this invasive species.
-Quarantines in other states have benefitted Minnesota’s forest resources by keeping them gypsy-moth free until now.
-The proposed quarantine can protect uninfested forests to the west and south.
+Minnesota is the 21st state to be quarantined for this invasive species.
+Quarantines in other states have benefited Minnesota’s forest resources by keeping them gypsy-moth free until now.
+Minnesota’s gypsy moth quarantine will protect uninfested forests to the west and south.

-For questions on gypsy moth or the proposed quarantine, call MDA’s Arrest the Pest Hotline at 888-545-6684 or email firstname.lastname@example.org.
+For questions on gypsy moth or the quarantine, call MDA’s Arrest the Pest Hotline at 888-545-6684 or email firstname.lastname@example.org.

 What You Need to Know When Visiting a Gypsy Moth Quarantined Area